An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: A binary game: The power market uplift problem

 However, because of the integrated consideration of market efficiency and compensation payments, the market operator realizes that it is preferable to dispatch generator~$g9$ and instead shut down generator~$g4$, realizing an objective value of \$$\,2975$.
 Generator~$g9$ now incurs losses, because the resulting locational marginal prices given the new dispatch are lower than her marginal costs; for these losses, she is compensated by the market operator to prevent her from leaving the market.
-Overall, market efficiency is slightly reduced, but the compensation required to maintain incentive compatibility in this binary quasi-equilibrium is significantly lower than the payments necessary to guarantee incentive compatibility of the welfare-optimal solution.
+Overall, market efficiency is slightly reduced, but the compensation required to maintain incentive compatibility in this outcome is significantly lower than the payments necessary to guarantee incentive compatibility of the welfare-optimal solution.

 The last case, \emph{No-loss \& active}, illustrates how strict market rules can hamper efficient market operation, even when they are intended to mitigate strategic behavior or increase public acceptance of compensation payments.
 Generator~$g3$ would incur losses from shutting down at the beginning of the period, but cannot receive compensation if she doesn't generate at least in one period; therefore, the market operator dispatches this plant throughout the model horizon.
-Because this would result in infeasible flows on the network in the second, low-demand period, the market operator shuts down generator~$g4$ at the end of the first period.
-Now, this generator incurs losses from generating at a nodal price below marginal costs in the first period and the shutting-down costs, and she is compensated accordingly.
+Because this would result in infeasible flows on the network in the second period, the market operator shuts down generator~$g4$ at the end of the first period.
+Now, this generator incurs losses from generating at a nodal price below marginal costs in the first period and the shut-down costs, and is compensated accordingly.

 In this case, welfare is reduced by $3\,$\% compared to the \emph{No-loss} case, while the required compensation payments are almost twice as high.
-Assuming that every dollar disbursed in compensation payments is a $100\,$\% loss of welfare, the overall utility and profits in the system is $30\,$\% lower than in the best-possible outcome, the game-theoretic case.
-At the same time, it is interesting to note that in the \emph{No-loss \& active} case, consumer surplus and congestion rents are substantially larger than in the other cases -- before accounting for the transfers necessary to finance the compensation payments.
+Assuming that every dollar disbursed in compensation payments is assumed to be a $100\,$\% loss, the overall welfare in the system is $30\,$\% lower than in the best-possible outcome.